 For this game, you’ll need two large cardboard boxes.
 Kids can decorate them to look like pirate ships if they want.
 Place the ships a couple of feet away from each other.
 Divide guests into two teams and have each one gather at a pirate ship.
 When you signal the start of the game, each pirate crew will bomb the other ship with cannonballs.
-You can purchase a large amount of soft play balls, such as the kind used in ball pits or you can make your own cannonballs out of things like crumpled up newspaper or aluminum foil.
+You can purchase a lot of soft play balls, such as the kind used in ball pits or you can make your own cannonballs out of things like crumpled up newspaper or aluminum foil.

 When time is up, count how many cannonballs are in each box.
 The team that landed the most in the opposing ship wins.